barbagroup/PetIBM/paper.md

 PetIBM solves the Navier-Stokes equations on an extended discretization grid that includes the interior of the immersed boundary.
 To model the presence of the boundary, a forcing term is added to the momentum equation and an additional equation for the no-slip condition completes the system.
-Many variants of the immersed-boundary method (IBM) depend on one models the forcing.
+Variants of the immersed-boundary method (IBM) depend on how one models the forcing.
 In PetIBM, we use regularized-delta functions to transfer data between the Eulerian grid and the Lagrangian boundary points.
-The system of equation is:
+The system of equations is:

 \begin{equation}
 \begin{cases}